Ghahfarokhi/ATG_sgRNA_Annotator/README.md

 Deletions resulting from combination of dual-sgRNAs are listed as inFrame / FrameShift.

 A button is provided for update purposes, then a user can occasionaly check for the updates.

+In order to use it, the library folder and the excel file must be in the same directory.

 Enjoy using it :)